The Simon Sisters

-The Simon Sisters was a folk music sister duo consisting of Carly Simon and Lucy Simon.
+The Simon Sisters were a folk music duo consisting of Carly Simon and Lucy Simon.

-They released three albums between 1964–1969 before Lucy left to get married.
+They released three albums between 1964-1969 before Lucy left to get married.
 Lucy had a minor solo career and released two albums in the 1970s before finding greater success writing music for Broadway plays; she received a Tony Award nomination for her music on The Secret Garden in 1991.
-Beginning in 1971, Carly began a very successful solo career, releasing over 23 studio albums that produced multiple Top 40 hits across the U.S. Billboard charts, as well as winning two Grammy Awards (from 14 nominations), a Golden Globe Award, and an Academy Award, among numerous other competitive and honorary accolades.
+Beginning in 1971, Carly began a very successful solo career, releasing over 23 studio albums that produced multiple top 40 hits across the U.S. Billboard charts, as well as winning two Grammy Awards (from 14 nominations), a Golden Globe Award, and an Academy Award, among numerous other competitive and honorary accolades.

 Background and history

-The duo made their television debut performing on the Hootenanny series on April 27, 1963.
+The Simon Sisters made their television debut performing on the Hootenanny series on April 27, 1963.
 Their repertoire consisted of folk music, peppered with a few original compositions.
-They were signed to Kapp Records that same year, and released their only albums with the record label: Meet the Simon Sisters (also released as "The Simon Sisters - Winkin' Blinkin' and Nod") and Cuddlebug.
-They had a minor hit with the single "Winkin' Blinkin' And Nod", a children's poem by Eugene Field that Lucy had put to music.
+They were signed to Kapp Records that same year, and released their debut album, Meet the Simon Sisters, in 1964.
+Their second album, Cuddlebug, was recorded during the same sessions as Meet the Simon Sisters, and was released in 1966.
+They had a minor hit with the single "Winkin', Blinkin' and Nod", a children's poem by Eugene Field that Lucy had put to music.
 It reached No. 73 on the Billboard Hot 100.
-They performed both "Winkin' Blinkin' And Nod" and "Turn!
+The duo performed both "Winkin' Blinkin' And Nod" and "Turn!
 Turn!
-Turn!" on the Hootenanny TV series, and those performances ware selected for inclusion in the DVD set.
-In 1969, the duo was signed by Columbia Records and released a third album, The Simon Sisters Sing the Lobster Quadrille and Other Songs for Children, later re-released by Columbia in 1973 as Lucy & Carly – The Simon Sisters Sing for Children.
+Turn!" on the Hootenanny series, and those performances were selected for inclusion in the Best of Hootenanny DVD set.
+In 1969, the duo was signed by Columbia Records and released a third album, The Simon Sisters Sing the Lobster Quadrille and Other Songs for Children, which was later re-released in 1973 as Lucy & Carly – The Simon Sisters Sing for Children.

-In 2006, Hip-O-Select re-released the albums Meet the Simon Sisters and Cuddlebug on CD as the single-disc "Winkin', Blinkin' and Nod: The Kapp Recordings".
+In 2006, Hip-O-Select re-released the albums Meet the Simon Sisters and Cuddlebug on CD as the single-disc Winkin', Blinkin' and Nod: The Kapp Recordings.
 In 2008, Shout!
 Factory released the album The Simon Sisters Sing the Lobster Quadrille and Other Songs for Children on CD under the title Carly & Lucy Simon Sing Songs for Children.